 The Comprehensive Economic Development Strategy (CEDS) provides the roadmap for government and the nonprofit community to collaborate more effectively in ensuring Orange County’s quality of life is available to everyone, particularly in qualified Red-Zone census tracts.

-The CEDS is an economic development planning tool, in partnership with the Orange County Workforce Investment Board, which provides an opportunity for the County to understand the needs and ensure that collaboration occurs with Orange County municipalities.
+The CEDS is an economic development planning tool, in partnership with the Orange County Workforce Development Board, which provides an opportunity for the County to understand the needs and ensure that collaboration occurs with Orange County municipalities.
 The data, maps and appendices include the most recent research available on high unemployment and low-income communities.
 The report presents economic and social indicators to create targeted economic development goals and objectives.

 CLICK HERE to read the report.